zepedropaixao/zepedropaixao.github.io/projects/infraspeak.md

 We were not looking to be invested.

 In LIS (Lisbon Investment Summit) we managed to greatly showcase our success, in such a way that we convinced one of the co-founders of 500 Startups (that was present) to invite us to participate in their 18th batch in San Francisco (which was going to happen 15 days from the moment we were invited).
 Although we were not looking for investment, we couldn't say no to such a great opportunity and got invested by Caixa Capital and 500 startups for a pre-seed investment and went to San Francisco for 4 months to participate in their acceleration program, which was a great learning opportunity for us.

+{% include figure.html url="../assets/imgs/infraspeak/winner-yeoty.jpg" description="Infraspeak's team when we won the Young Entrepreneur of the Year Award by ANJE" %}

 ## Team spirit